dcpf/joule/README.md

 }
 ```

 The value attribute can also take javascript code that will be evaluated.
-Just surround the code with $$ tokens:
+Just surround the code with $$ tokens.
+This example sets the passedInId variable to the value of the 'id' request parameter:

 ```
 {